 Responding to a civil dispute application

-As a respondent in the case, you need to:
+Unless ACAT tells you otherwise, as a respondent in the case you need to:

 - fill out a response form [PDF 164KB]